 Key messages

-A large cohort of patients from the Clinical Practice Research Datalink electronic health record database was assembled to examine the effect of lipid-regulating agents, such as statins, on dementia outcomes.
+A large cohort of patients from the Clinical Practice Research Datalink (CPRD) electronic health record database was assembled to examine the association of lipid-regulating agents, such as statins, with dementia outcomes.

-Little evidence that lipid-regulating agents were associated with Alzheimer’s disease, but there was some evidence for a harmful effect on all-cause, vascular and other dementia.
+There was little evidence that lipid-regulating agents were associated with Alzheimer’s disease, but there was some evidence for a harmful association with all-cause, vascular and other dementias.
 In all cases, the estimated associations were driven by the any statin subgroup, which comprised most participants in our cohort.

 Evidence from the control outcome analyses indicated strong residual confounding by indication, mostly likely related to vascular factors.